dotsem/dms-display-mirror/README.md

 - **One-Click Mirroring** - Start screen mirroring with a single click
 - **Quick Stop** - Stop active mirror sessions instantly
 - **Bar Widget** - Show mirroring status and control from the DankBar
+- **Mirror Behavior** - Choose in which direction you want to mirror your display (from or to the selected display)

 ## Installation